WGLab/doc-ANNOVAR/docs/user-guide/use_case_examples.md

 The first 5 columns describe the chromosome, position, reference allele and alterantive allele for each vairant.
 The gene name is the 7th column `Gene.refGeneWithVer`, as we can see 'IFIH1', 'MASP2' and 'RFXANK' were shown.
 For amino acid change of this variant, we could check the 10th column `AAChange.refGeneWithVer`, and it will tell us the amino acid change per transcript.
 Note that the first variant '2	162279995	162279995	C	G' does not have amino acid change becuase it is not in the protein coding region, instead it is in the 'splicing' region.
 And for the variant '1	11046609	11046609	T	C', there are two protein changes 'p.D120G' and 'p.D120G' and this is because there are 2 transcripts (isoforms) for this MASP2 variant, and in this case they are the same amino acid change in the same position, but sometimes you will see different position for amino acid change in different isoforms.

 ### Case 2.
+Whole exome analysis

-Runing ANNOVAR annotation on human exome VCF file, consider both intronic and exonic regions, with a downstream distribution analysis on all variants.
+In this section, the use case is: Runing ANNOVAR annotation on human exome VCF file, consider both intronic and exonic regions, with a downstream distribution analysis on all variants.

 Downstream analysis includes chromosome distribution, variant type ditritbution, clinvar pathogenicity, CADD score, MetaRNN/AlphaMissense score, etc.(including HGVS annotations for intronic variants, then evaluate all variants for the chromosome distribution, variant type distribution, ClinVar distribution)

 Before we run the human exome annotation, we need to download the data we need, we can run this command to download the data into `mywork/`: